All Episodes

 And the media conducts another drive-by shooting.

-They just drive by a crowded area with the top down, they start spraying bullets to get everybody all worked up, and the Democrats have to come in after that and clean up the mess.
+And the Democrats have to come in after that and clean up the mess.

 We all have to come and clean up the mess, but that's what they do.

-And uh Dad, you people, you people calling me here left and right, complaining about why the gas prices are going up.
+And Dad, you people, you people calling me here left and right, complaining about why the gas prices are going up.

-What well, of course, we had a supply interruption because of the hurricane.
+Well, of course, we had a supply interruption because of the hurricane.

 We had some oil rigs that were knocked offline.

-The attention on all this brought the prices down because you people figured that your anger forced the oil companies to lower prices uh in response to your public outrage.
+The attention on all this brought the prices down because you people figured that your anger forced the oil companies to lower prices in response to your public outrage.

 The market doesn't do with it, you thought.

-Would you would you go along with a higher gas price?
+In other words, would you go along with a higher gas price?

 Would you go along with increased gasoline prices if it means a reduction in global warming and less dependence on foreign oil?

-The theory of high taxes, a higher price is that lower consumption would produce fewer emissions, and uh that we would use less oil, and that would mean less dependence on foreign oil, and then we could build schools and uh and romper room places we could we could build sandboxes and uh uh uh continue all the work for the poor and the needy that we are not doing because we're a horrible country.
+The theory of high taxes, a higher price is that lower consumption would produce fewer emissions and that we would use less oil and that would mean less dependence on foreign oil.

-But I just this is this is more smoke and mirrors.
+But I just, this is, this is more smoke and mirrors.

-The ide here here, let me give you the numbers that the poll came up with.
+Here, let me give you the numbers that the poll came up with.

 It was a nationwide telephone poll.

-It was conducted Wednesday through Sunday, suggested that a gasoline tax increase that brought measurable results would be acceptable to a majority of Americans.
+Suggested that a gasoline tax increase that brought measurable results would be acceptable to a majority of Americans.

-Although President Bush has recently called for the development of alternative energy to reduce dependence on foreign oil.
+Both are opposed to increasing the gas tax as a means of discouraging consumption, although President Bush has recently called for the development of alternative energy to reduce dependence on foreign oil.

-Fifty-nine percent were in favor if the result was less gasoline consumption and less global warming.
+59% were in favor if the result was less gasoline consumption and less global warming.

 The margin of sampling error plus or minus three percentage points.

-Now this is a trick because when government gets the money, when the price of anything goes up because of taxes and government gets the money, your complaints fall on deaf ears.
+Now, this is a trick because when government gets the money, when the price of anything goes up because of taxes and government gets the money, your complaints fall on deaf ears.

-Nobody cares, nobody's gonna listen to you, and a governor of wherever is not going to sue anybody if the government gets the money.
+And a governor of wherever is not going to sue anybody if the government gets the money.

-But when big oil gets the money, why there is a conspiracy, and there is a crime, and there are obviously are windfall profits, and we've got to do something to stop them.
+And there are obviously windfall profits and we've got to do something to stop them.

-This is a blatant attempt to create the impression that the American people are okay with increasing taxes if there is some do gooder concern attached.
+This is a blatant attempt to create the impression that the American people are okay with increasing taxes if there is some do-gooder concern attached.

 And I, for one, don't believe the results of this poll any more than I believe the results of CBS's poll on Bush's popularity.

-There's a piece by Brendan Minater today in the Wall Street Journal's opinion journal.com section you can access it there if you don't subscribe to the Wall Street Journal.
+You can access it there if you don't subscribe to the Wall Street Journal.

 With the war on Walmart now heating up in nearly three dozen state legislatures, I put a call into somebody who was in on the ground floor in pushing to force Walmart to spend more on health care for its employees.